Wolverine and the X-Men (comics): Graduation

 After the battle of the Atom, Maria Hill visits the school with a flotilla.
 Wolverine does not respond well to her show of force.
-He has Quinton hack into S.H.I.E.L.D. database about a sentinel base.
-The Cuckoo Sisters also notice the hack and Cyclops investigates.
-Two new students, Joseph and Josephine Bricklemoore join the school, but it turns out that they are double agents working for S.H.I.E.L.D.'s mutant liaison, Dazzler, who is actually Mystique.
-Joseph grows fond of the students and school, but Josephine does not want to fail S.H.I.E.L.D. because they might get sent back to the orphanage where they grew up.
+He has Quentin hack into S.H.I.E.L.D. database about a sentinel base.
+The Stepford Cuckoos also notice the hack and Cyclops investigates.
+Two new students, Joseph and Josephine Bricklemoore join the school, but it turns out that they are double agents working for Mystique.
+Joseph grows fond of the students and school, but Josephine does not want to fail S.H.I.E.L.D. because they may get sent back to the orphanage where they grew up.
 The other students figure out they are agents and are taking Mutant Growth Hormone.
 Josephine wants to fight her way out, but she is stunned by Joseph, who asks Quentin to mind wipe them both.
 Wolverine and Cyclops defeat the sentinels base and have a heart-to-heart.

 Toad gets fired as the school janitor for helping the Hellfire Club.
 He then helps Maximilian Frankenstein escape the school, but beats up Manuel.
 Manuel repeats a final message from Toad to Paige Guthrie, the new guidance counselor, who does not remember falling in love with Toad.

 Issue 42 begins with graduation ceremony.
 Quentin is upset he has not become the villain he always thought he will be.
 The issue incorporates flashforwards to an adult Idie and geriatric Logan.
 Logan has decided it is time to close the school.

 The 2014 Annual takes place during the Infinity Crossover event.
-It takes place at the Shi'ar School for Superguardians where Kubark is sent back to finish his training after being removed from the Jean Grey School.
+It takes place at the Shi'ar School for Superguardians, where Kubark is sent back to finish his training after being removed from the Jean Grey School.
 He is ostracized by other students for being different (he is the last Strontian and only member of his class, since classes are based on race).
 As the Builders attack the Shi'ar home planet all the sub-guardians, or students, are sent to battle, except Gladiator orders four Warbirds to guard Kubark back on the planet.
 Kubark breaks free from his wardens and joins the fray.
-He earns the respect of his fellow students after destroying a Builder battle ship and even steals a kiss from a female Smasher.
+He earns the respect of his fellow students after destroying a Builder battle ship and even steals a kiss from Smasher.
 His father relates to his solitude and allows him to return to the Jean Grey School.

 Volume 2

 Tomorrow Never Learns

-Edan Younge, CEO of the mysterious Phoenix Corporation, tries to recruit Quentin Quire and sends Faithful John to the school to kill Evan in order to prevent him from becoming Apocalypse.
+Edan Younge, CEO of the Phoenix Corporation, tries to recruit Quentin Quire and sends Faithful John to the school to kill Evan Sabahnur in order to prevent him from becoming Apocalypse.
 The team travels to the future with Fantomex to find out Quentin becomes the new Phoenix Force.
-With the help of Cyclops and new student Nature Girl, Faithful John is defeated, Evan is saved, and Edan Younge is killed.
+With the help of Cyclops and new student Nature Girl, Faithful John is defeated, Evan is saved, and Younge is killed.
 However, Quentin becomes the new CEO of Phoenix and abandons the school.